michaelsbradleyjr/create-embark-dapp/README.md

 If you run into any issues or have feedback, please [file an issue](https://github.com/michaelsbradleyjr/create-embark-dapp/issues/new).

-this is stuff that I changed... yeah, but is it good?
+this is stuff that I changed... yeah, but is it good? ... or does it stink?

 ## Overview